fire-eggs/36g-Rain-Tagger/README.md

 # 36g Rain Tagger

-36g Rain Tagger provides image tagging with timm using the WD Tagger V3 models.
+36g Rain Tagger is an automated image tagging software.

+With it, you can:

+- Run a tagging cli utility that crawls a file system, mapping a set of 10.8k tags to each image.
+- Host a web UI to search tagged images.
+Searching can be done via tags, or images.

+36g Rain Tagger uses [timm](https://huggingface.co/docs/timm/index) and leverages the model [SmilingWolf/wd-swinv2-tagger-v3](https://huggingface.co/SmilingWolf/wd-swinv2-tagger-v3).

 It is named after [36g](https://vocaloid.fandom.com/wiki/36g).

 ## Set Up

 Select your pytorch configuration by going through the menu at [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).

 If you're using a CPU on Ubuntu, it should be something like `python3.12 -m pip install torch --index-url https://download.pytorch.org/whl/cpu`.
 You don't need `torchvision` or `torchaudio`.

 If you're using a GPU on Ubuntu, `python3.12 -m pip install torch` will suffice.

 ```bash
 git clone https://github.com/skwzrd/36g-Rain-Tagger